wangechi01-a/wangechi01-a/README.md

 Skills: Python, SQL, Data Analytics, Machine learning, Deep Learning(Tensorflow, Keras, pytorch), Gen AI

-- 🔭 I’m currently working on Zindi AirQo Challenge and Gen AI projects.
+- 🔭 I’m currently working on Zindi AirQo Challenge and other ML and DL projects.
 - 🌱 I’m currently learning Gen AI
 - 👯 I’m looking to collaborate on ML, DL and AI
-- 🤔 I’m looking for help with any ML and DL challenge.
 - 📫 How to reach me: My email at wangechieunice0@gmail.com and my linkedin